-In order to assure the protection of all data being processed, the School will develop, implement and maintain reasonable safeguard and security measures.
-This includes using measures such as: - • Encryption;
+In order to ensure the protection of all data being processed, the School will develop, implement and maintain reasonable safeguard and security measures.
+This includes using measures such as: -

-Pseudonymisation (this is where the School replaces information that directly or indirectly identifies an individual with one or more artificial identifiers or pseudonyms so that the person to whom the data relates cannot be identified without the use of additional information which is meant to be kept separately and secure);

-- Ensuring authorised access (i.e. that only people who have a need to know the personal data are authorised to access it); - Adhering to confidentiality principles; - Ensuring personal data is accurate and suitable for the process for which it is processed.
+- Encryption; - Pseudonymisation (this is where the School replaces information that directly or indirectly identifies an individual with one or more artificial identifiers or pseudonyms so that the person to whom the data relates cannot be identified without the use of additional information which is meant to be kept separately and secure); - Ensuring authorised access on both hard copy and electronic files (i.e. that only people who have a need to know the personal data are authorised to access it); - Adhering to confidentiality principles; - Ensuring personal data is accurate and suitable for the process for which it is processed.